 Repeat after me - concluding paragraphs are not summaries.

-We agree, writing this section is tough because, by the time you get to it, you’re pretty much exhausted.
+We agree writing this section is tricky because you’re pretty much exhausted when you get to it.
 You’ve written everything you could have, leaving you with barely anything new to add.

-Well, that’s the point - while you don’t need to introduce a new concept or argument, you do need to reinstate your thesis in a manner such that you highlight your main argument and leave the reader with a positive impression.
+Well, that’s the point - while you don’t need to introduce a new concept or argument, you do need to reinstate your thesis to highlight your main idea and leave the reader with a positive impression.